ric9176/refactor-to-modern-patterns-workshop/README.md

 Refactor the `ClassComponentHOC.js` component to implement the useRandomImage hook making use of your HOC component export that work in a class.

+## API reference

+These exercises use the Rick and Morty api for the images: https://rickandmortyapi.com/documentation/#rest